pouyanhessabi/pouyanhessabi.github.io/README.md

 ## Honours and Other Activities
 •	Writer at _Pouyesh Student Magazine_, the official publication of Students’ Community(Guild Council) of computer engineering department at _Amirkabir University of Technology_, 2023. <br>
-•	Management of Association of Philosophy and Religion at Amir Kabir University of Technology, 2020–2022. <br>
+•	Management of Association of Philosophy at Amir Kabir University of Technology, 2020–2022. <br>
-•	As the manager of _Association of Philosophy and Religion_ at _Amirkabir University of Technology_, I was winner of the award for the best cultural association in the field of _Culture and Thought_ among all universities in the country, 2021-2022. <br>
+•	As the manager of _Association of Philosophy_ at _Amirkabir University of Technology_, I was winner of the award for the best cultural association in the field of _Culture and Thought_ among all universities in the country, 2021-2022. <br>
 • Achieved top 2% among all applicants of the Nationwide University Entrance Exam(known as _Konkour_) in Mathematics and Engineering (Approximately 150,000 applicants), 2018.<br>
 •	Student activist at _Mofid 2 High school_, involved in writing in magazines, declamation and theatre performance, 2014-2018.	<br>